How to Implement a Jira Migration (a 2025 Step-by-Step Guide)

 A heads up, this part is a bit technical.
 So if you’re not a Jira administrator, be warned.

-For reasons, we explained above, we will be doing a live migration.
+For the reasons we explained above, we will be doing a live migration.

 In this case, we’ll be taking an example of migrating Jira to another Jira.
 We’ll be migrating all agile information within the projects.
-This includes sprints, epics, all issue data including issue key, change history, issue links, sub-tasks, typical issue custom fields, etc.
+This includes sprints, epics, all work data, including work key, change history, work links, sub-tasks, typical work custom fields, etc.

 To implement the live migration, we use Exalate.